swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 program, like many programs, can take a variety of arguments.
 But how do we know what the options are to particular commands?

-Most commonly used shell programs have a manual.
-You can access the manual using the `man` program (For Windows users, you may do not have this).
-Try entering:
+Most commonly-used shell programs have a manual.
+Unix-based (Mac and Linux) users can access the manual using the `man` program.
+Windows users may not have the `man` program, but can use Linux man pages online: http://www.linuxmanpages.com/ On Mac or Linux, try entering:

     man ls